owid/owid-datasets/datasets/Population (Gapminder, HYDE & UN)/README.md

 United Nations, Department of Economic and Social Affairs, Population Division (2019).
 World Population Prospects 2019, Online Edition.
 Rev. 1.
 Available at: https://population.un.org/wpp/Download/Standard/Population/

 Full documentation of Gapminder's sources and process are available here: https://www.gapminder.org/data/documentation/gd003/

-Gapminder builds its dataset for 1800 to 1949 from Maddison population data improved by CLIO INFRA in April 2015 and Gapminder v3 documented in greater detail by Mattias Lindgren.
-The main source of v3 was Angus Maddison’s data, which is maintained and improved by CLIO Infra Project.
-The updated Maddison data by CLIO INFRA were based on the following improvements: i.
-Whenever estimates by Maddison were available, his figures are being followed in favor of estimates by Gapminder; ii.
-For Africa, estimates by Frankema and Jerven (2014) for the period 1850-1960 have been added to the existing database; – For Latin America, estimates by Abad & Van Zanden (2014) for the period 1500-1940 have been added.